afsakar/codepay/README.md

 * Adding more than one language, editing words

 ## Licence
-LaraQuiz is open-sourced software licensed under the [MIT license.](https://github.com/afsakar/codepay/blob/main/LICENSE)
+CodePay is open-sourced software licensed under the [MIT license.](https://github.com/afsakar/codepay/blob/main/LICENSE)